 What is coaching?

-The process of coaching gives you the athlete an opportunity to work with a coach who is certified and a specialist in their sport, and who will be able to provide guidance, feedback and support to help ensure that the your targets is reached.
+Coaching is an opportunity to work with someone who is certified and a specialist in their sport and who will be able to provide guidance, feedback and support to help ensure that you reach your target.

-Facing obstacles and challenges in training such as illness and injury or obstacles and challenges in work and or life.
+Encounter various obstacles and challenges during their training, such as sickness, injury, or difficulties in work and personal life.

 Is advancing to a higher level of competition.

 More from the coach...